oracle/terraform-provider-oci/website/docs/r/budget_alert_rule.html.markdown

 The following arguments are supported:

-* `budget_id` - (Required) The unique Budget OCID
+* `budget_id` - (Required) The unique budget OCID.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - (Optional) (Updatable) The description of the alert rule.
 * `display_name` - (Optional) (Updatable) The name of the alert rule.
+Avoid entering confidential information.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `message` - (Optional) (Updatable) The message to be sent to the recipients when alert rule is triggered.
+* `message` - (Optional) (Updatable) The message to be sent to the recipients when the alert rule is triggered.
-* `recipients` - (Optional) (Updatable) The audience that will receive the alert when it triggers.
+* `recipients` - (Optional) (Updatable) The audience that receives the alert when it triggers.
 An empty string is interpreted as null.
-* `threshold` - (Required) (Updatable) The threshold for triggering the alert expressed as a whole number or decimal value.
-If thresholdType is ABSOLUTE, threshold can have at most 12 digits before the decimal point and up to 2 digits after the decimal point.
-If thresholdType is PERCENTAGE, the maximum value is 10000 and can have up to 2 digits after the decimal point.
+* `threshold` - (Required) (Updatable) The threshold for triggering the alert, expressed as a whole number or decimal value.
+If the thresholdType is ABSOLUTE, the threshold can have at most 12 digits before the decimal point, and up to two digits after the decimal point.
+If the thresholdType is PERCENTAGE, the maximum value is 10000 and can have up to two digits after the decimal point.
 * `threshold_type` - (Required) (Updatable) The type of threshold.
-* `type` - (Required) (Updatable) Type of alert.
-Valid values are ACTUAL (the alert will trigger based on actual usage) or FORECAST (the alert will trigger based on predicted usage).
+* `type` - (Required) (Updatable) The type of the alert.
+Valid values are ACTUAL (the alert triggers based on actual usage), or FORECAST (the alert triggers based on predicted usage).

 ** IMPORTANT **